skshareef41319s/TripEase/README.md

 3. Commit changes with clear messages
 4. Push and open a pull request describing the changes and rationale

-When submitting PRs, include tests or manual verification steps for features that affect authentication, listings, or payments.

 ## Author & contact